ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 ```

 **Visualize:** EACH: using this [code visualizer](http://pythontutor.com/ruby.html#mode=edit) let's look at how `each` operates under the hood

+> The `each` method yields a reference to **each element** in the collection, rather than a reference to the element's numerical index in the array.

 ##### Code Block Format